STNM Board of Directors (2026-2027)

 STNM’s all-volunteer Board of Directors is elected by the STNM membership yearly.
 The Annual Membership Meeting is held each March and regular Board Meetings are held each quarter for the remainder of the year.
 Our members are welcome to attend the Annual membership and quarterly board meetings.

-Welcome to the incoming Board of Directors for Storytellers of New Mexico, Inc.
+Thanks to the outgoing Board of Directors for Storytellers of New Mexico, Inc. for your hard work & dedication in the 2025-26 year! .

 The ANNUAL MEETING OF STORYTELLERS OF NEW MEXICO and installation of new officers will take place on